Healthy Homes Assessment Hastings

 Home Assessments Hastings for Rental Properties

-There are a myriad of concerns to look over during the house inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standards.
-Some examples include:
+There are a variety of things you should look for when conducting a house inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+There are a few examples:

-The consequences of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of a Tenancy services ruling could be significant for property managers and landlords.
-For specialist advice, call today to schedule your rental properties home assessment.
+The consequences of not having an Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being on the wrong side of the tenancy solutions ruling can be extremely costly for landlords and property managers.
+For professional advice get in touch today to schedule your rental property home assessment.

 home assessments for rental properties